-In 2013, the municipality revised its municipal regulations.
-You will find these under the Regulations and Permits tab.
+• In 2021, the municipality revised its urbanism bylaws.
+You will find the different bylaws on our website under the Bylaws and permit applications section.

-The PAC is a working group composed of two (2) members of council and four (4) residents chosen by it to lead, guide and support its urban planning action.
+• The CCU is a consultative and non-decisional committee composed of two (2) members of the Municipal Council as well as four (4) residents chosen by the Council in order to guide and support its action in matters of urban planning;

 As part of its conservation mission, Parc national du Mont-Tremblant is calling on the citizens of outlying municipalities to raise awareness of the importance of protecting the wolf, a large predator essential to the health of ecosystems.